The0z/TributePage2021/README.md

 ![Webpage](https://github.com/The0z/TributePage2021/blob/main/imgs/WebpageShowcase.PNG "Tribute Webpage I made")

+Go to codepen.io for a working version - https://codepen.io/the0z/full/JjEwqRE

 ## The Requirements
 Fulfill the below user stories and get all of the tests to pass.
 Give it your own personal style.